yoctopuce-examples/yoctomacro/README.md

 # YoctoMacro Keyboard

-This is a demo app showing how program a macro keyboard with an [Yocto-MaxiKnob](https://www.yoctopuce.com/FR/products/capteurs-electriques-usb/yocto-maxiknob).
+This is a demo app showing how to program a macro keyboard with an [Yocto-MaxiKnob](https://www.yoctopuce.com/FR/products/capteurs-electriques-usb/yocto-maxiknob).

 For more information, see [Yoctopuce blog](https://www.yoctopuce.com/FR/article/un-clavier-macro-facon-yoctopuce).